 “One did nothing for me,” Pellegrino said.
 “I didn’t think he’d get like that.
 He wound up following my lead, sadly.
 He never liked pills.
 He ended up jumping to heroin a lot quicker than I thought.”

-They were both addicted to heroin, and their lives fell apart.
+They both suffered from heroin addiction, and their lives fell apart.

 “We lost everything,” Pellegrino said.
 “We lost the house.
 We lost the business.
 We lost the car.
 We eventually lost [custody of] our child.”